 Work Experience – Minimum 10 years of service within the healthcare supply chain (including a hospital or non-acute care facility, manufacturer, distributor, GPO, consulting or service company).

-While he didn’t serve as HBI’s president, Ainsworth was its main driver for 15 years in the 1960s and 1970s.
+While he didn’t serve as HBI’s president, Ainsworth was its main driver for 15 years in the 1960s and 1970s, listed as its “purchasing director.”
+He also oversaw materials management activities in two different New York hospitals.

 Work Performance – Specific accomplishments and achievements in their respective organizations, including expense management measures, committee involvement and management leadership.